 Why you'll love this recipe

 Soft.
-These red velvet biscuits with white chocolate chip have a tender texture like Christmas M&M cookies and Peanut Butter Chip and Chocolate Chip Cookies.
+These cookies are soft with a slight crisp on the corners like my Christmas M&M cookies and Peanut Butter Chip and Chocolate Chip Cookies.

 Perfect for holidays.
-Their vibrant red colour makes them an ideal treat for Valentine’s Day alongside a Cherry Ripe Truffle or a Chocolate Cherry Cheesecake.
+Their vibrant red colour makes them an ideal treat for Valentine's Day alongside a Cherry Ripe Truffles or a Chocolate Cherry Cheesecake.

 Butter.
-Softened butter is key to creating soft cookies; you can substitute with margarine or a dairy-free alternative if needed.
+Room temperature butter is key to creating soft cookies; you can substitute with margarine or a dairy-free alternative if needed.

 White and brown sugar.
 The combination of white and brown sugar in the amounts specified assists in creating the thicker cookie with a soft inside.